Le Do Nghiem

 }

-This approach has several problems:
+This approach has several problems I hit in production:

-With dependency injection, dependencies are provided from outside:
+With DI, dependencies come from outside:

 public interface IEmailService